Samoan tālā: Banknotes

 After independence, finance was taken over by the new government and a new currency called the tālā was issued.
-Tālā banknotes were first issued in 1967 in denominations of $1, $2, and $10 by the "Bank of Western Samoa."
+Tālā banknotes were first issued in 1967 in denominations of $1, $2, and $10 with the same colour as the corresponding pre-decimal banknotes by the "Bank of Western Samoa."
 In 1980, a $5 note was issued shortly after the "Monetary Board of Western Samoa" was created.

 Beginning in 1985, the new Central Bank of Samoa followed issued notes like the preceding issue from the Monetary Board of Western Samoa, but with the new issuer's name in both Samoan and English.
 The $1 note was discontinued, and new denominations of $50 and $100 were issued in 1990.

 On 29 September 1991, a $2 note was issued to commemorate the Golden Jubilee (50th anniversary) of Malietoa Tanumafili II as head of state.
 It was the first and only fully polymer note issued by Samoa.
 These were withdrawn in 2011 and replaced with the 2-tālā coin.

 In 2008 a new series in denominations of $5 to $100 produced by De La Rue was introduced with brighter colours, new security features, and modern designs.

 The two highest denominations ($50 and $100) are protected with De La Rue's Optiks security thread which features a see-through window.